Education Visa Thailand | Requirements, Extensions & Chiang Mai Help

 These are the standard requirements for a Non-Immigrant ED visa.
 Specific details can vary depending on where you apply and your individual circumstances.

-• Passport valid for at least 18 months from your intended entry date
+Passport Validity Passport valid for at least 18 months from your intended entry date.

-• Confirmed enrollment at an approved Thai school or educational institution
+Confirmed Enrollment Confirmed enrollment at an approved Thai school or educational institution.

-• Acceptance letter or official enrollment confirmation from the institution
+Acceptance Letter Acceptance letter or official enrollment confirmation from the institution.

-• Evidence of sufficient funds to support yourself during study
+Financial Evidence Evidence of sufficient funds to support yourself during study.

-• Visa fee payment at point of application
+Visa Fee Payment Visa fee payment at the point of application.

 Documents Needed for a Thailand Education Visa

 Immigration offices can request additional items.
-This checklist covers what is typically needed.
-Always confirm requirements directly before your appointment.
+This checklist covers what is typically needed and keeps the page aligned with the current live content.

 Personal Documents

-• Copies of all passport pages (photo page, stamp pages, and previous visas)
+Copies of all passport pages, including photo page, stamp pages, and previous visas

 School & Institution Documents